linqiaozhi/log-cases/README.md

 To use the script, you need to have Python 3+ installed and also several packages.
 1. Download [anaconda, miniconda,](https://www.anaconda.com/download/) or any other python distribution
 2. Install several packages using pip: `pip install pandas selenium chromedriver_autoinstaller`

+Then you can run the script as python log-cases.py, as before.